nrusch/nuke-to-hydra/README.md

 - Add knobs to control output of depth, normals.
     - Support both depth and linearDepth (need to manually add the latter)
 - Add a knob to output all buffers for debugging.
+- Dynamic knobs for render delegate settings
 - Add knob to enable/disable lights, materials
 - Handle aborted() in engine during render
 - Manual abort mechanism for renders (cancel button?)
     - Keep an eye out for any way to hook a progress callback to Hydra
 - Produce some metadata
 - Storm support (2D and/or 3D)
-- Different rendering modes (wireframe, etc)?
-- Dynamic knobs for render delegate settings

 #### Scene Delegate